ranenbg/Arduino-FFB-wheel/README.md

 # Arduino-FFB-wheel
-Stand alone USB device recognized as a joystick with force feedback functionality, based on BR Wheel by Fernando Igor from 2017.
+Stand alone USB device recognized as a joystick with force feedback functionality, based on BRWheel by Fernando Igor from 2017.

 Firmware features:
 - supported Arduino boards: Leonardo, Micro and ProMicro (5V, 16MHz)